Traffic and Parking Rules and Regulations

 Parking Permits Required

 All students, faculty, and staff must purchase a parking permit for each vehicle or motorcycle that will be parked on South Texas College property.
 A parking permit is required for each vehicle and cannot be transferred from one vehicle to another.
-A parking permit does not guarantee a parking space, but does authorize parking in designated areas.
+A parking permit does not guarantee a parking space but does authorize parking in designated areas.

-Purchasing a Parking Permit
+Parking Permit Fees

-- Initial Permit: $25.00
+- Initial Permit: $35.00

-- Additional: $25.00
+- Additional: $35.00

 Replacement Parking Permits

-A parking permit cannot be transferred between vehicles.
-However, a parking permit may be replaced at no cost for the following with proper documentation:
+A parking permit cannot be transferred between vehicles; however, a parking permit may be replaced at no cost for the following with proper documentation:

 - Windshield Replacement